Erasmus+ teaching mobility

 Erasmus+ provides funding for guest lecturers at European partner universities in programme countries which have a valid Erasmus Charter for Higher Education and some universities in specific partner countries.

 The aim of teaching mobility is for guest lecturers to strengthen their host universities’ European connections during their stay, expand the range of courses on offer and convey their knowledge to students who are unable or do not wish to study in another country.
-An overview of the Erasmus+ Programme is available in the DAAD’s flyer (German).
+An overview of the Erasmus+ Programme is available on the DAAD website.

 Teaching stays can be undertaken at universities which FAU has an inter-institutional agreement with for teaching mobility in a specific subject.
 See below.

 - Programme countries: 8 hours per week.
 The minimum stay duration is two days (change to Erasmus+ since 2014).